|GPS:||37.598, -89.188 Google Map · Climbing Area Map|

 |Shared By:||Drew McWilson on Nov 27, 2009|

 The Devils Standtable area is primarily a bouldering area but does contain a few top rope and traditional lines.
 Fun intermediate boulder problems worth mentioning are The Standard, Buzz Arete, and the Center Line.
 Great advanced boulder problems that visitors are recommended to attempt are Devil on a Leash, Jah Arete, and Higher Education.
-All in all the area is great for quick bouldering sessions and due to its proximity to Carbondale its hard to beat.
+All in all the area is great for quick bouldering sessions.

 For the sake of organizing areas on Mountain Project, another bouldering area nearby that is not exactly within the confines of Giant City, but is close enough, is The Orchards.
 This small, yet secluded area offers several challenging problems and contains one very hard project that supposedly is yet to be sent.
 The recommended problem here is Duraflame, and is a fun/challenging test of anyones roof climbing abilities.